FAQs

 Do I need a referral?

-No. You can contact me directly; there is no GP referral or waiting list.
-Simply book a free 15-minute discovery call and we will go from there.
+No. You can contact Kat directly; there’s no GP referral or waiting list.
+Simply book a free 15-minute discovery call and we’ll go from there.

 Where are sessions held?

-All sessions are held online via secure video call, which means I can work with clients across the whole of the UK.
-Online working has been shown to be just as effective as in-person for OT consultations, and many clients find it easier to engage from the comfort of their own home.
+All sessions are held online via secure video call, which means we can work with clients across the whole of the UK.
+Online working has been shown to be just as effective as in-person for Occupational Therapy consultations, and many clients find it easier to engage from the comfort of their own home.

 What happens in the first session?